 For once, some encouraging news came out recently from the City of Chicago.
 At the end of the year the city was announced the local hedge fund manager Ken Griffin, through urging from mayor Rahm Emanuel, will donate $12 million to the city to construct separated bicycle and pedestrian pathways on Chicago congested lakefront.
 The mayor’s office said in a statement the gift will help stretch the mayor’s earlier plan for creating the double paths on the North and South sides, between Fullerton and Ohio streets and 31st and 51st streets, along the whole lakefront.
 The work is already partially done and will be completed by 2018.

 This is incredible news to thousand who bike and run up and down the pathway during Chicago’s warmer months.
 Anyone, who has spent time on the lakefront on a busy day can attest to how crowded it can be, and at times very dangerous.
 You can read purchase priligy online about a particularly nasty collision that took place in 2014.
 As I have written in the past on this blog, there have been some dangerous collisions between bicyclists and runners on the lakefront.
 This new plan should hopefully provide enough space for everyone to safely enjoy that part of the city.

 Interestingly though, the Chicago Tribune published an article last week that correctly points out that certain sections of construction plan may not be so easy.
 Specifically at areas like Belmont Harbor and Oak Street Beach, which are already very narrow stretches of pathway.
 It is something engineer and architects will have to study, and unfortunately may eat up some green space.

-Regardless, as someone who frequents the lakefront path and someone who represents bicycle accident and pedestrian accident victims, I am incredibly encouraged by this news.
+Regardless, as someone who frequents the lakefront path and someone who represents priligy purchase in india and priligy purchase uk victims, I am incredibly encouraged by this news.
 I am also thankful to the generous donor.
 I think this will make the lakefront safer and more enjoyable for everyone.